What is the best diet for autoimmune?

 Many people assume the Paleo diet is heavy on meat or low carb.
 NOT TRUE.
 When followed correctly, Paleo is predominantly plant based and can help reduce and manage symptoms of an autoimmune disease.
 Science shows:

-• Paleo can reduce inflammation, improve glucose tolerance and even reduce symptoms of autoimmune disease.
-This is really important as imbalanced blood sugar is a common co-condition with many rheumatic conditions and menopause.
+- Paleo can reduce inflammation, improve glucose tolerance and even reduce symptoms of autoimmune disease.
+This is really important as imbalanced blood sugar is a common co-condition with many rheumatic conditions, neuromuscular disease like MS and menopause.

-• It’s thought to be “gut-friendly” because it includes a lot of high-fiber foods (i.e. fruits, vegetables, nuts & seeds), fermented foods (which contain gut-friendly probiotics), as well as being full of nutritious natural foods.
+- It's a “gut-friendly diet” because it includes a lot of high-fiber foods (i.e. fruits, vegetables, nuts & seeds), fermented foods (which contain natural probiotics), as well as being full of nutritious natural foods.

 I find my clients who follow Paleo typically have good success and learn to live better with their disease.
 This is because Paleo is a sustainable diet, meaning you can easily follow it for a long period of time.
 You can bake with easy-to-find, grain-free flours like almond and coconut flour, and even food manufacturers are offering more Paleo-friendly options in the marketplace.